 In 2016 the owners of the oldest northwest oldest part of the house gutted the downstairs bathroom and exposed the timber floor frame, which sits just above the soil level, unlike the front of the house.
 In the inside corner adjoining the main house they discovered what appeared to be a foundation composed of mud, clay, small stones and short sticks that had been cut to a uniform thickness and length.

 This may be the remnants of a chimney from the early Shatswell cottage.
-To primitive chimneys constructed in the first few years of Ipswich settlement were often of the “mud and stick” variety.
+Primitive chimneys constructed in the first few years of Ipswich settlement were often of the “mud and stick” variety.
 Clay was thickly applied to a rude frame filled with a mud and stick compound.
 The clay chimneys were impermanent to water but highly susceptible to fire, and were thus replaced as soon as practicable by brick or stone.
 Very few mud-and-stick chimneys survive today.

 Even more curious was that the excavated area in the lower left corner of the photo below contained at least a bushel of animal bones, for which we have no convenient explanation.
 DNA testing may help sort out this mystery.